BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen

 \section{Abstract}

-We characterize Galactic dust filaments by correlating BICEP/$Keck$ and $Planck$ data with polarization templates based on neutral hydrogen (H\textsc{i}) observations.
+We characterize Galactic dust filaments by correlating BICEP/Keck and Planck data with polarization templates based on neutral hydrogen (H~\textsc{i}) observations.
 Dust polarization is important for both our understanding of astrophysical processes in the interstellar medium (ISM) and the search for primordial gravitational waves in the cosmic microwave background~(CMB).
-In the diffuse ISM, H\textsc{i} is strongly correlated with the dust and partly organized into filaments that are aligned with the local magnetic field.
-We analyze the deep BICEP/$Keck$ data at 95, 150, and 220 GHz, over the low-column-density region of sky where BICEP/$Keck$ has set the best limits on inflationary theories.
-We separate the H\textsc{i} emission into distinct velocity components and demonstrate a detection of dust polarization correlated with the local Galactic H\textsc{i} but not with the H\textsc{i} associated with Magellanic Stream~\textsc{i}.
-We present a robust, multi-frequency detection of polarized dust emission correlated with the filamentary H\textsc{i} morphology template down to 95~GHz.
-We find the correlation for frequencies between~95-353~GHz to be between $\sim$10-50$\%$ over multipoles $20~<~\ell~<200$.
+In the diffuse ISM, H~\textsc{i} is strongly correlated with the dust and partly organized into filaments that are aligned with the local magnetic field.
+We analyze the deep BICEP/Keck data at 95, 150, and 220 GHz, over the low-column-density region of sky where BICEP/Keck has set the best limits on primordial gravitational waves.
+We separate the H~\textsc{i} emission into distinct velocity components and detect dust polarization correlated with the local Galactic H~\textsc{i} but not with the H~\textsc{i} associated with Magellanic Stream~\textsc{i}.
+We present a robust, multifrequency detection of polarized dust emission correlated with the filamentary H~\textsc{i} morphology template down to 95~GHz.
+For assessing its utility for foreground cleaning, we report that the H~\textsc{i} morphology template correlates in $B$ modes at a~$\sim$10-65$\%$ level over the multipole range $20~<~\ell~<~200$ with the BICEP/Keck maps, which contain contributions from dust, CMB, and noise components.
 We measure the spectral index of the filamentary dust component spectral energy distribution to be $\beta = 1.54 \pm 0.13$.
-We find no evidence for decorrelation in this region between the filaments and the rest of the dust field or from the inclusion of dust associated with the intermediate velocity H\textsc{i}.
-Finally, we explore the morphological parameter space in the H\textsc{i}-based filamentary model.
+We find no evidence for decorrelation in this region between the filaments and the rest of the dust field or from the inclusion of dust associated with the intermediate velocity H~\textsc{i}.
+Finally, we explore the morphological parameter space in the H~\textsc{i}-based filamentary model.

 \keywords{Interstellar dust (836) --- Interstellar filaments (842) --- Neutral hydrogen clouds (1099) --- Cosmic microwave background radiation (322) --- Interstellar magnetic fields (845) --- Interstellar medium (847) --- Interstellar atomic gas (833) --- Galaxy magnetic fields (604) --- Milky Way magnetic fields (1057) --- Magnetic fields (994) --- Interstellar phases (850)}